robsimmons/-batsat/README.md

 Parameters:

-- `n`: The number of arguments from the list that must be true
+- `n`: The number of arguments from the list that must be satisfied

 #### :gear: all